 1. Pyrois owned by Colonel Thornton

 2. Trial owned by Sir N Gresley

 Contemporary newspaper reports list the owners, runners, descriptions and form of the horses entered, as well as the prize money.

 In 1786 a French nobleman, Alexandre De La Rochefoucauld, was staying at The Sign of The George (this was an inn at the bottom of the High Street) and recorded in his diary:-

 We arrived at Whitchurch very early.
 We were happy to arrive here on the day of the races.
 The town’s in a dip near two very attractive hills and between them a great many country houses.
 The town’s fairly big but ugly.
 The church is a simple building but very elegant.
 The races ensure a big crowd.
 That evening at 5 we went, and there was certainly a crowd.
 Only two horses were needed to run for the race to take place.
 There was much disputing before the start, but in the end, after two hours of wrangling, they were off.
 The race over, we returned to our hotel.
 That evening, we were told, there was a ball, but we didn’t go: it was too late for us.
 These races were a great time of festivity for all the inhabitants of the district.

-The date of the last race at Whitchurch is given (by the website named earlier) as
+The date of the last race at Whitchurch is given by www.greyhoundderby.com as 5th July 1845.

 Racing may have finished then but references to Whitchurch racecourse can be found in “Hunting and sporting notes in the West Midlands” by Borderer.
 It records that the hunt met there both in November 1885 and in January 1886.